scottnonnenberg/blog/README.md

 ## Key settings

-`gatsby-config.ts` contains key data you'll want to change first.
+`gatsbyConfig.ts` contains key data you'll want to change first.
 The location of the blog, author name and details, gatsby plugins, and so on.

-`mailchimp.js` is also excluded from the repository, used by the `<EmailSignup>` React component in displaying its form.
+`mailchimp.ts` is also excluded from the repository, used by the `<EmailSignup>` React component in displaying its form.
 It uses five keys:

 ```javascript
 export default {